Fracking in the United States: Non-hydraulic fracturing

 Fracturing as a method to stimulate shallow, hard rock oil wells dates back to the 1860s.
-Oil producers in Pennsylvania, New York, Kentucky, and West Virginia used nitroglycerin (liquid at first, and later solid) to break up the oil-bearing formation.
+Oil producers in Pennsylvania, New York, Kentucky, and West Virginia used nitroglycerin (liquid at first, and later solid) to break up oil-bearing formations.
 The method was later applied to water and natural gas wells.
 The idea of using acid as a nonexplosive fluid for well stimulation was introduced in the 1930s.
 Acid etching kept fractures open and enhanced productivity.
-Water injection and squeeze cementing (injection of cement slurry) had a similar effect.
+Water injection and squeeze cementing (injection of cement slurry) had similar effects.

 Quarrying

 The first industrial use of hydraulic fracturing was as early as 1903, according to T.L.
 Watson of the U.S. Geological Survey.
 Before that date, hydraulic fracturing was used at Mt.
 Airy Quarry, near Mt Airy, North Carolina where it was (and still is) used to separate granite blocks from bedrock.